chuckremes/smooth-sort/README.md

 playing field.

 SmoothSort has a time complexity of O(n lg n) on random data and O( n ) for sorted data.
-It's space complexity is O( 1 ).
+Its space complexity is O( 1 ).

 As with most "big O" measurements, there is a constant "C" out there in front of the time complexity that most people ignore, but for SmoothSort